MarkoSulamagi/gtm-ajax-listener/docs/index.md

 This means that if your website developers haven't included jQuery in the website code then Lunametrics ajax listener script will not work.

-The `gtm-ajax-listener` script is dependency free and should work regardless of what technology the website is built with.
+This script is dependency free and should work regardless of what technology the website is built with.

 ### How to use AJAX Listener

 The tag is modified from a frequently used Lunametrics script.
-Everything you can do with Lunametrics tag, you can also do with `gtm-ajax-listener`.
+Everything that works with Lunametrics tag will keep working the same way.

 Once the script is configured in GTM then use the following tutorials on how to use it: